HBPNeurorobotics/BlenderRobotDesigner/README.rst

        to provide a standard humanoid robot model to the NRP.
     -  Generation of links and joint geometries based on the kinematic description (*still experimental*).
-    -  Placing of sensors (*Note: Currently, this includes cameras only.
+    -  Placing of sensors (*Note: Import and export of sensors is in development)
-       More to follow on request by the NRP and users*)
-    -  Graphically defining muscles and its pathpoints on skeletal models.
+    -  Graphically defining muscles and its pathpoints on skeletal models, including muscle wrapping surfaces.
-    -  Building of world files with multiple robots.
+    -  Building of world files with multiple robots and defining environment parametrization.

 -   **File format and ROS/Gazebo support**